 Many, many years have passed.
 The wigwam of the Great Spirit has been transmuted into stone, and is now known as the PYRAMID.

-The Arched GATEWAY can still be seen as in ancient times, with its portals guarded by tall green sentinels.
-LIGHT-HOUSES VISIBLE FROM MACKINAC ISLAND the now mes,
+The ARCHED GATEWAY can still be seen as in ancient times, with its portals guarded by tall green sentinels.
+LIGHT HOUSES VISIBLE FROM THE ISLAND OF MACKINAC.